-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 Jordan has publicly pledged to knock down any missiles or drones flying over its airspace to protect its “sovereignty.”
 On a nightly basis, Jordan’s air force lights up the sky as it knocks down Iranian missiles.

-“Jordan has not and will not allow any violation of its airspace,” government spokesman Mohammed al-Momani said in a statement, emphasizing that “the Kingdom will not be a battleground for any conflict.”
+“Jordan has not and will not allow any violation of its airspace,” government spokesperson Mohammed al-Momani said in a statement, emphasizing that “the Kingdom will not be a battleground for any conflict.”

-Despite its military’s defensive success, Jordanian diplomacy with Iran and Israel has borne little fruit, even as the conflict plunges the kingdom into a state of wartime emergency.
+Despite its military’s defensive success, Jordanian diplomacy with Iran and Israel has born little fruit, even as the conflict plunges the kingdom into a state of wartime emergency.

 “You cannot prevent Iranians from using your airspace and cannot ask Israel not to attack Iran.
 This is a curse of geography,” notes Amer Sabaileh, a Jordanian geopolitical analyst.
 “You are in the middle of a war, but you are not part of it.
 It is a difficult position.”